 4.3.2 Validation of results

 A ground truth survey was conducted based on the collected results.
-This was done to ensure that the results on the ground were consistent with what was on the suitability map, so assessing their credibility.
+This was done to ensure that the results on the ground were consistent with what was on the suitability map, so as to assess their credibility.

 4.4 Reclassification and Standardization of Datasets